salcedoe/MtMdocs/docs/matlabBasics/PlottingBasics.md

 - If you input two vectors of data, the first vector will be treated as the X-data and the second vector the Y-data.

-- After the data inputs, the rest of the inputs typically deal with the appearance of the plot (such as line thick, bar color, or marker appearance).
+- After the data inputs, the rest of the inputs typically deal with the appearance of the plot (such as line thickness, bar color, or marker appearance).

-- Line specifications are character shorthand for specifying how the plot should look like.
+- Line specifications are character shorthand for specifying how the plot should look.
 For example, `'r--'` means plot a red, dashed line.
-Review the documentation for more information
+Review the documentation for more information.

 ## Line Plots